-Flexible care service delivering STRC services in a residential care setting are accredited by the Commission in accordance with the Rules 2018 or are taken to be an accredited service.
+Flexible care services delivering STRC in an accredited residential care setting are accredited by the Commission in accordance with the Rules.

-Further information on the accreditation process is available through our Residential care services page.
+Further information on the accreditation process is available through our Residential services page.

 STRC Programme Manual

-The STRC Programme Manual, developed by the Department of Health, is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to care recipients in a home or residential care setting.
+The STRC Programme Manual, developed by the Department of Health, is a resource for providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to consumers in a home or residential care setting.

 The STRC Programme Manual is available on the Department of Health website.